ryanirl/CraigslistScraper/README.md

 For craigslistscraper to function properly you **NEED** to run it inside of ```if __name__ == '__main__'``` because of a multiprocessing error that occurs if you don't, this will be fixed in a future update.

+If your using this scraper to look at car data I recommend putting ```car_data=True``` at the end of foo in the example above as it'll give more complete json data which is easier to work with when converting to csv files.

 <!-- LICENSE -->
 ## License